henrigy/cse15l-lab-reports/lab-report-2-week-2.md

 Creating a website with GitHub is relatively easy.
 After creating a new repository, you create a new index.md file.
 Any additional files only require the .md file type. .md stands for Markdown.
 Markdown is a simplified language for creating your webpage instead of using the conventional HTML.
 To make a page, you then go to settings and select "Pages".
 This should publish your repository and output a URL.
 To switch between the files that you created, at the end of the URL, type the filename followed by .html.

-Some basic syntax in markdown is as follows:
+Some basic syntax in Markdown is as follows:

 - #: Heading 1
 - ##: Heading 2